-If you needed a good mad for the day, here’s all you’ll require to get it: a story about how young evangelists have been recently spotted happily preying upon vulnerable elderly people in nursing homes.
+If you needed a good mad for the day, here’s all you’ll require to get it: People have spotted young evangelical evangelists happily preying upon vulnerable elderly people in nursing homes.

-And the nursing homes let them do this vile work.
+The nursing homes generally seem happy to let them do this vile work.

 You can’t see me right now, but rest assured I am absolutely livid and spluttering.
 I’m trying to even find words for my reaction to this news and all I can do is curse.
 This blog post represents the most civil response I can muster to this story.

-The news isn’t all bad.
+The news isn’t all bad, according to the report.
 Critics even include ministers, one of whom was quoted for the story and who characterizes these evangelists’ efforts as “disrespectful.”

-One of these scumbags (and I apologize to tender ears for use of such a loaded word but I think it is the correct word for this type of person) earnestly recounts how she blatantly and very deliberately preys upon these people’s fears of death to manipulate them:
+One of these scumbags earnestly recounts how she blatantly and very deliberately preyed upon these people’s fears of death to manipulate them:

 “Do you know, for sure, that you will spend eternity in heaven?”
 Rowe would ask a typical resident . . .
 “There’s no more ‘I’ll do it next year,'” said Rowe, who has traveled with Howard-Browne’s ministry to nursing homes as far as California.
 “There’s no more ‘I’ll decide about this in 10 years.’
 This is it.”

 Did your jaw just hit the floor?
 Mine did.
 Scared the cat.
-(He’s a bit on the nervous side anyway, but still.)
+(Lord Snow is a bit on the nervous side as it is, but still.)

 I cannot even imagine a more purposeful attempt to frighten and threaten someone who has done his or her time and deserves only rest and good treatment for the remainder of a rapidly-dwindling life.